ppanchal97/compsci/cs50/notes.md

 ```
 - `n1->number = 1;` is syntactic sugar for `(*n).number = 1;`.
 - The program only needs to remember the location of the first (head) node.
 All operations on the linked list must begin from the head node (node *list).

+## Week 6 - Lecture 6 - Python
+### General Knowledge
+- No parentheses or braces, code is structured using indentation.
+- No array data type in the strict sense of contiguous block of memory.
+Replaced by list `nums = [1,2,3]`.
+- No risk of overflowing integers as in C as python automatically assigns 8 bytes to all integer values.
+- No concept of a single character, chars are just strings of length 1.
+- `range(start, stop, step=1)` function hands an integer between start and stop 1 at a time.

+### Positional & Named Arguments
+- In Python the `print` function accepts not only positional arguments e.g., `print("hello ", "parik", " panchal")`, but also accepts named arguments such as `end`.

+### Slices
+- Python supports slicing lists e.g., `nums[index_inclusive:index_exclusive]` which returns a copy of the list but only with the values between the range of indexes.
+- The `return 0;` in C is replaced by `sys.exit(0)` - this can be check from the terminal by running `echo $?`.
+- Hash-tables (key value pairs) and Hash-sets (values only) are built into Python as `dict()` and `set()` respectively.

+### Common functions
+- Return type of `input()` is